 (Prof. Garret Suen, Bacteriology): Assessing the impact of diet on microbial succession, growth, and milk productions in dairy cows.
-Kim is going to bea Postdoctoral Teaching Fellow in the Department of Microbiology and Immunology at the University of British Columbia-Vancouver.
+Kim is a Bioinformatics Research Consultant at the University of Washington, Seattle.

 - Gina Lewin

 (Prof. Cameron Currie, Bacteriology): Ecology and Evolution of Microbial Lignocellulose Degradation in Insect-Associated Niches.
-Gina is doing a postdoc in the Whiteley Lab at the University of Texas, Austin.
+Gina is a postdoctoral fellow at the Georgia Institute of Technology.

 - Fang Yun Lim